Analogical models: Explanation

 For example, in analog electronic circuits, one can use voltage to represent an arithmetic quantity; operational amplifiers might then represent the arithmetic operations (addition, subtraction, multiplication, and division).
 Through the process of calibration these smaller/bigger, slower/faster systems are scaled up or down so that they match the functioning of the target system, and are therefore called analogs of the target system.
 Once the calibration has taken place, modellers speak of a one-to-one correspondence in behaviour between the primary system and its analog.
 Thus the behaviour of two systems can be determined by experimenting with one.

 Creating an analogical model

+Many different instruments and systems can be used to create an analogical model.